Soptik1290/bandits-csv-mapper/README.md

 ## 🧠 How AI Mapping Works

-To ensure efficiency and low token usage ("AI-first, but optimized"):
+To ensure efficiency and strictly follow the "AI-first, but optimized" requirement:

 1.  **Sampling:** The app extracts only the **headers** and the **first 5 rows** of the CSV.
 2.  **Reasoning:** This lightweight payload is sent to the LLM.
 The prompt instructs the AI to act as a "Data Mapping Expert" and return a JSON object mapping CSV columns to the Canonical Model fields (e.g., `set_id` → `id`, `US_retailPrice` → `price`).
-3.  **Execution:** The returned mapping logic is applied to the full dataset directly in the user's browser.
-This allows processing files with millions of rows without sending all data to the API.
+3.  **Execution (Token Efficient):** The returned mapping logic is applied to the full dataset **locally in the browser**.
+This adheres to the requirement to minimize token usage, as we never send the full dataset (which could be millions of rows) to the API.

 ## ✨ Bonus: Data Enrichment